 Owners have a responsibility to keep their dogs happy and healthy.
 Unlike children, dogs can't tell anyone when they're injured.
 Leg injuries in dogs are very common, with diverse causes.
 Because of this diversity, symptoms of leg injuries can also show great variation.
-Becoming familiar with the many symptoms of leg injuries in dogs can help assure that your pet receives prompt medical attention when an injury occurs.
+Becoming familiar with the many symptoms, such as swelling, bleeding, or a dog dragging his back leg after an injury, can help assure that your pet receives prompt medical attention when an injury occurs.

 Identifying the symptoms of a dog's leg injury can be very important to the health of your dog.
 Causes of leg injuries range from mild and benign to severe and life-threatening.
 Also, some leg injuries may start as mild but, if left untreated, may turn critical, so it's always a good idea to act early.

 The main gait symptom of a leg injury in dogs is a limp.
 However, the type of limp can vary greatly, depending on the location of the injury.
 Significant front leg injuries will cause the dog to throw its head up when bearing weight on the affected leg.
 Conversely, if a dog has a severe injury in the hind leg, he will typically bob his head down when stepping on that leg.
-Foot dragging can be a symptom of a neurological injury, while a stiff gait pattern may indicate problems with joints, such as arthritis.
+A dog dragging the back leg after an injury can be a symptom of a neurological injury, while a stiff gait pattern may indicate problems with joints, such as arthritis.

 Another major sign of a leg injury in dogs is swelling.
 Swelling can occur in any part of the leg, at the location of the injury.
 Compare both legs to see if they appear to have the same girth or use a soft measuring tape.
 Also, look for any swelling in the feet, as gravity often leads to significant swelling there.